AliHamaza229/safi-passward.com/README.md

-# safi-passward.com
+# passward
-use to store sensitive information
+use to store passward